 If you decide to not use childcare but to juggle your work and your kids by yourself, you'll probably end up working until very late every night (while the kids are asleep) with no sleep-ins to catch up, and not spending any time looking after yourself.
 Don't do it.

 If you're working from home, and especially if you're operating a home-based business, you will have come up against a lot of challenges that you've had to overcome or are still struggling with.
-Stay tuned for future articles where I'll be talking more about work-life balance and discussing some of the other challenges of working from home.
+Check out my blog for other articles where I discuss the different challenges of working from home: Work-life balance when working from home and Managing home-based businesses